epinio/epinio/docs/user/explanations/detailed-push-process.md

 Epinio strives to make use of well supported, well known, and loved projects instead of re-inventing the wheel ([link](principles.md#guidelines-soft-principles)).
 But while doing so, it makes sure those components are deployed correctly and work together seamlessly.
 Let's go through the `epinio push` process in detail, so you can understand what each components does.
+You may also want to read the description of every component outside the push process here: [Epinio components](advanced.md#epinio-installed-components).

 You can see an image that visualises the process later in this page.
 Refer to it while reading the text to help you understand the process more.
 The numbers on the various arrows on the image indicate the order of the various steps.